macrespo42/libasm/README.md

 # LIBASM

-he aim of this project is to get familiar with assembly language
+The aim of this project is to get familiar with assembly language

 ## Mandatory part: